Reports may not be the most exciting communication format. But they’re important.

 You may also want to look at competitor statistics and industry trends.
 This template includes a competitor case study, including website analytics, and a SWOT analysis:

-When it comes to creating your market research report, you may want to do an in-depth overview of all of your market research, or you may want to focus in on one area of your research, such as your survey results.
+When it comes to creating your market research report, you may want to do an in-depth overview of all of your market research.
+Or you may want to focus on one area of your research, such as your survey results.

-This type of report can give your team and stakeholders a quick overview of who your main market and what topics they’re interested in.
+This business report example highlights how you can give your team and stakeholders a quick overview of your main market and what topics they’re interested in.

 One of the purposes of a market research report is to present any conclusions that you came to after analyzing the data.